Educate 2 lead

 Eligibility Requirements:

-• Mid-level managers currently working in the California water and energy sectors
+• Mid-level professionals currently working in the California water and energy sectors

 • Experience in a leadership role, with a commitment to driving organizational change